SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserLaunchProtocol.md

-#Secure Browser Launch Protocol Specification
+# Secure Browser Launch Protocol Specification
-v.1.0 - Last modified 20-Apr-2017
+v.1.1 - Last modified 20-Apr-2017

 ## IP Notice
 This specification is &copy;2017 by The Regents of the University of California, Smarter Balanced Assessment Consortium and is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).